ruricolist/cmd/README.md

    appear anywhere, not just at the end.

-4. Any character, integer, or pathname is directly added to the list of arguments, as if it were a string.
+4. Any character, integer, or pathname is directly added to the list of arguments, as if it were an escaped string.
 (It is an error if a pathname begins with `-`.)

 5. Cmd supports a basic form of process substitution, running processes as input to commands that expect files.
 To construct a